OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

     int cilk_reducer(idp, reduce) type4; // not the same as type3
 ```

-In the current version of OpenCilk the callbacks may be omitted in
+In the OpenCilk 2.0 the callbacks may be omitted in contexts other
-contexts other than definition of a variable.
-This behavior may be
+than definition of a variable.
+This behavior may be removed in a
-removed in a future version of OpenCilk.
+future version of OpenCilk.

-In the current version of OpenCilk the arguments to `cilk_reducer`
+In the current version of OpenCilk the arguments to `cilk_reducer` are
-are evaluated each time a reducer is created.
-This behavior may
+evaluated each time a reducer is created but not when a reducer is
-change in a future version of OpenCilk.
-For compatibility and
+accessed.
+This behavior may change in a future version of OpenCilk.
-predictable behavior the arguments to `cilk_reducer` should not
+For compatibility and predictable behavior the arguments to
-have side effects.
+`cilk_reducer` should not have side effects.

 ## Execution of an OpenCilk program